danielaparker/jsoncons/doc/ref/jsonpath/get.md

 #### Return value

-Returns a pointer to the selected item, or null if not found.
+Until 0.175.0, returns a pointer to the selected item, or null if not found.

+Since 0.175.0, returns a `std::pair<Json*,bool>`.
+If the get operation succeeded, the bool component is `true`, and the `Json*` component points to the value in the `root`.
+If the get operation failed, the bool component is `false`.

 ### Exceptions